astronomer/docs/astro/data-lineage.md

 :::caution

 All members of your Astro Organization can view the **Lineage** tab regardless of their Workspace permissions.
-The **Lineage** tab could contain plain-text SQL and Python code from any system that emits lineage data to Astro.
+The **Lineage** tab could contain plain-text SQL and Python code from any system that emits lineage metadata to Astro.
 If this is a security concern for your organization, reach out to [Astronomer support](https://support.astronomer.io/).

 :::

 ## Prerequisites

-To view lineage data for Deployments, you must configure Airflow and your external systems to emit lineage data.
+To view lineage metadata for Deployments, you must configure Airflow and your external systems to emit lineage metadata.
 See [Enable data lineage for external systems](set-up-data-lineage.md).

 ## View the lineage graph for a data pipeline